aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		ramEndCamera();
 	}

 You can write your openFrameworks code in setup(), update(), draw(), as well as other methods which work with ramBaseApp.
-Thse are explained in [RAM API Reference Core](RAM-API-Reference-Core)!
+These methods are explained in [RAM API Reference Core](RAM-API-Reference-Core)!

 <hr>